-User advocates and subject matter experts
+6.3.3.3 User advocates and subject matter experts

 Another approach is to find advanced users or user advocates who can speak on the users' behalf.
 Such people may include librarians, switchboard operators, or subject matter experts (SMEs) who are familiar with the users' information needs in a larger context.
-Some of these people-reference librarians, for example-keep logs of what users want; all will have a good innate sense of users' needs by dint of constant interaction.

-We found that talking to user advocates was quite helpful when working with a major healthcare system.
+We found this to be a useful exercise with one of our clients, a major healthcare system.
 Working with their library's staff and SMEs, we set out to create two labeling systems, one with medical terms to help medical professionals browse the services offered by the healthcare system, the other for the lay audience to access the same content.
-It wasn't difficult to come up with the medical terms because there are many thesauri and controlled vocabularies geared toward labeling medical content.
+It wasn't difficult to come up with the medical terms, as there are many thesauri and controlled vocabularies geared toward labeling medical content.
 It was much more difficult to come up with a scheme for the layperson's list of terms.
 There didn't seem to be an ideal controlled vocabulary, and we couldn't draw labels from the site's content because it hadn't been created yet.
 So we were truly starting from scratch.